IIIF/api/source/auth/2.0/index.md

 This section illustrates the use of these services in a successful authorization flow.

-A user wishes to see an access-controlled resource such as an image, video, PDF or image service tiles for deep zoom.
+A user wishes to see an access-controlled resource such as an image, video, PDF, or image service tiles for deep zoom.
 The client sees from the above JSON structure in the Manifest or info.json that the resource has authorization flow services, and determines that the user will have to authenticate.

 The client opens the content provider's login page in a new tab.